 Microsatellites are genetic motifs consisting of short nucleotide sequences repeated up to 100 times and comprising approximately 3% of the human genome.
 During replication, these regions are particularly susceptible to mutations, normally corrected by the DNA mismatch repair (MMR) system.
-Microsatellite instability (MSI) refers to the accumulation of uncorrected microsatellite errors which are used for detection of MMR deficiency implicated in diagnosis and treatment of human cancers.
+Microsatellite instability (MSI) refers to the accumulation of uncorrected microsatellite errors which are used for indirect evaluation of MMR deficiency.
+Microsatellite instability-high (MSI-H) cancers are characterized by the presence of mutations in 30% or more of the microsatellites tested with implications for diagnosis and treatment planning.

 MicroSight® MSI - easy and fast evaluation of microsatellite instability by real-time PCR